 Try to recall before you revise.
 You might recall some elements and notice some gaps.
 When you revise after you recall, you pay more attention to the gaps and the content gets etched into your memory.

 Richard Feynman, the Nobel winning physicist, created a technique of learning better which is now called the Feynman Technique.

 Not only is the technique easy to apply but it provides great results too.
 The process is as simple as it can get.
 As per the technique, you have to teach what you learn and you can choose your comfortable way to teach.
 If you find a person next to you whom you can maintain seated, teach the fellow even if he shows no interest in the topic.

 Another way of teaching is to pretend an invisible student exists and explain the concept to him.
 You can stand in front of a mirror and teach yourself too.

 7. Use memory kegs

-Memory grandmasters use this technique to remember complicated sequences and content.
+Memory grandmasters use this technique, also called memory palace, to remember complicated sequences and content.
 You may not have to remember a deck of 52 cards or a 200 digit number, but you have things to store in your memory too.